teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 ![Project Schedule](images/schedule.png)

 ## Experiments, Results, and Discussion of Results
-> In each topic describe the experiments carried out, the results obtained, and a brief discussion of the results.
 ### Data Preprocessing
 #### Semi-Automatic Segmentation of Skin Lesions
 * The primary goal of this step is to isolate skin lesions from the surrounding healthy skin in the hyperspectral images.
 This isolation is crucial for training the generative models, as it allows them to focus on learning the characteristics of the lesions without being influenced by irrelevant background information.